Last updated: February 2020

 Who are we?

-We are ATB Project Solutions Ltd and are the controller for the personal information we process, unless stated otherwise.
+We are ATB Project Solutions Ltd and are the controller for the personal and business information we process, unless stated otherwise.
 ATB Project Solutions Ltd is a limited company providing management consultancy services.

 ATB Project Solutions Ltd